 Regular gifts are payments made by generous and committed individuals on a monthly, quarterly or annual basis by direct debit or standing order.
 These donations are most important as they provide a source of predictable income and allow us to plan for future work.
-This raised €413k in the financial year (2020/21: €401k).
-Our fundraising strategy includes focusing on regular giving as a key area for future growth.
+This raised €564k in the financial year (2021/22: €413k), an increase of €151k (36%) which reflected our focus on regular giving as a key area for future growth in our fundraising strategy.